DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/meta.rst

     :param estimator, optional model: The base machine learning model for training SLearner.
-Any model should be some valid machine learning model with fit() and predict_proba() functions.
+Any model should be some valid machine learning model with fit() and predict() functions.
     :param int, default=2022 random_state:
     :param bool, default=True is_discrete_treatment: Treatment must be discrete for SLearner.
     :param str, optional, default='auto' categories:

     .. py:method:: fit(data, outcome, treatment, adjustment=None, covariate=None, treat=None, control=None, combined_treatment=True, **kwargs)

-        Fit the SLearner in the dataset.
+        Fit the TLearner in the dataset.

         :param pandas.DataFrame data: Training dataset for training the estimator.
         :param list of str, optional outcome: Names of the outcome.